 The Learning Assistance Centers (LACs) provide in-house and online assistance on a drop-in and by-appointment basis.
 Summer hours vary, and the centers are closed during breaks and on holidays.
-Any unusual closings are posted in a Notice at the top of the main Learning Assistance Web page found at www.southwesterncc.edu/learning-assistance/learning-assistance.

 Learning Assistance Centers are housed on the Jackson and Macon campuses.
 The centers are staffed with qualified tutors who provide skills-based help with all courses and exam proctoring in a safe, engaging environment.
 All tutors model and encourage critical thinking, effective study habits, and a positive attitude toward learning.
 Additionally, these experts assist each student with determining which type(s) of help will be most beneficial and then demonstrate how to access and use them.
+All tutors are required to complete College Reading and Learning Association's International Tutor Training Program Certification Levels I and II.

 SCC students are urged to take advantage of 4-5 weekly hours of by-appointment tutoring.
 Tutoring is also available on a drop-in basis with no appointment needed.
 It is available in-house each fall and spring on both the Jackson and Macon campuses as well as online.
-Each SCC student may also use ThinkingStorm's writing-submission and livetutoring options, which are especially useful outside of the LAC's open hours.
+Each SCC student may also use ThinkingStorm's writing-submission and live-tutoring options, which are especially useful outside of the LAC's open hours.
 To learn more about accessing and using these services, please click the Tutoring link at the bottom of your Moodle course page.